satra/NiPyPe-Paper/nipype_paper.rst

 Methods
 -------

-NiPyPe consists of three components (see Figure architecture\_overview):
-1) interfaces to external tools that provide a unified way for setting inputs, executing and retrieving outputs; 2) a workflow engine that allows creating analysis pipelines by connecting inputs and outputs of interfaces as a directed acyclic graph (DAG); and 3) plugins that\ :sup:``[c] <#cmnt3>`_`\  execute workflows either locally or in a distributed processing environment (e.g.,
+NiPyPe consists of three components (see Figure 1): 1) interfaces to external tools that provide a unified way for setting inputs, executing and retrieving outputs; 2) a workflow engine that allows creating analysis pipelines by connecting inputs and outputs of interfaces as a directed acyclic graph (DAG); and 3) plugins that\ :sup:``[c] <#cmnt3>`_`\  execute workflows either locally or in a distributed processing environment (e.g.,
 Torque\ :sup:``[2] <#ftnt2>`_`\ , SGE/OGE).
 In the following sections,